2012 United States House of Representatives elections in Texas: Nominee

+Results

+Democratic primary

-Republican Quico Canseco was elected to represent Texas's 23rd congressional district in January 2011.
-John Bustamante, a lawyer and the son of former U.S. Representative Albert Bustamante; and state representative Pete Gallego stood for the Democratic nomination.
-Engineer Jeffrey C. Blunt filed to run as the Libertarian Party candidate in District 23.
-Former U.S. Representative Ciro Rodriguez, who represented the 23rd district from 2007 until 2011, had planned to seek the Democratic nomination in the 23rd district; however in November 2011 he announced he would instead run in the new 35th district and later said he would run in whichever district contained his home.
-Manny Pelaez, an employment law attorney and trustee of VIA Metropolitan Transit who had been considering a bid, did not run.
-Gallego won the primary run-off against Rodriguez.
+Former U.S. Representative Ciro Rodriguez, who represented the 23rd district from 2007 until 2011, had initially planned to seek the Democratic nomination in the 23rd district; however, in November 2011, he announced he would instead run in the new 35th district, and later said he would run in whichever district contained his home (which transpired to be the 22nd).

-Ed Scharf ran as the Green Party nominee.